 The other one is to get high-quality backlinks to these articles.
 Your reviews will not rank without backlinks, and you will not get traffic from SEO, which means no affiliate commissions for you.

-Here on Monetize.info, we’ve written numerous guides on how to get backlinks so I will simply post them here:
+Here on Monetize.info, we’ve written numerous guides on how to get backlinks, so that I will post them here:

 How to get backlinks to your affiliate websites: